algoverzum/problemset/topics/search-filter/balanced-numbers/statement/statement.en.md

 The next line contains $N$ integers, the numbers in the message: $A_1, A_2, \ldots, A_{N}$.

 ### Output
+In the first line print the number of balanced numbers.
-You should print the numbers separated by spaces that are equal to the average of their neighbors.
+In the second line print the numbers separated by spaces that are equal to the average of their neighbors.

 ### Constraints
 * $1 \le N \le 10\,000$